 - Occasionally, in heart attacks with certain risk factors

 The PT test may be used along with a PTT as the starting points for investigating excessive bleeding or clotting disorders.
-The PT evaluates the coagulation factors VII, X, V, II and I (fibrinogen).
-The PTT test evaluates coagulation factors XII, XI, IX, VIII, X, V, II (prothrombin), and I (fibrinogen) as well as prekallikrein (PK) and high molecular weight kininogen (HK).
 By evaluating the results of the PT and PTT together, a health practitioner can gain clues as to what bleeding or clotting disorder may be present.
-These tests are not diagnostic by themselves but usually provide information on whether further tests may be needed.
+These tests are not diagnostic by themselves but usually provide information on whether or what further testing may be needed.